Walk Date – 15th June 2010

 On the path to Froswick, it looks steep but its not too bad once you’re on it.

 From Froswick summit a view of the next part of the walk over to Ill Bell.
-Just remember to keep to the path since there’s a long craggy drop over to the right.
+Just remember to keep to the path since there’s a long craggy drop over to the left.

 The view back to Thornthwaite Beacon from Froswick summit cairn.